bangaloresolutionshub/essbase/Lab14/LabGuide14.md

 ## Introduction

-This lab walks you through the major features of Essbase-19c and their functionalities across the platform along with Overview of the Essbase 19c Web UI on the whole.
+This lab walks you through the major features of Essbase-19c and their functionalities across the platform along with Overview of the Essbase 19c Web interface.

 ## Objectives

-*	Understand the Essbase 19c Plugins.
-(Smartview and Cube designer)
+*	Understand the Essbase 19.3 Plugins (Smart View and Cube designer)
-*	Learn the Essbase 19c Web-UI overview.
+*	Understand the 19.3 Web-UI overview.
 *	Learn how to build rules/calculations and run corresponding jobs.
-*	Learn the MIGRATION process between Cloud environments.
+*	Learn the migration process between Cloud environments.
 *	Understand the Essbase REST API functionality.

 ## Required Artifacts

-*	The following lab requires an Oracle Public Cloud account - Essbase 19c Instance with Service Administrator role .
+This lab requires

+*       An Oracle Public Cloud account-Essbase 19.3 instance
+*	Service administrator role
-*	Windows Operating System is preferred for proper working of Essbase Plugins
+*	Windows Operating System for Essbase add-ins (Smart View and Cube Designer)

 `NOTE: Whenever there is a “Name” being assigned to any Resource / Application / Cube or to any database in this lab please follow the naming convention as “Sample_<FIRST_NAME>” to avoid duplication.`

 ## Part 1 - Creating a Sample App in Essbase19c

-1. Login to the Essbase 19c UI using the corresponding Essbase endpoints. i.e. https://ip/essbase/jet
+1. Login to the Essbase 19.3 web interface  using the corresponding Essbase endpoints. i.e. https://ip/essbase/jet

-2. Now in the Applications tab click on “Import” option from the UI as shown below.
+2. On the Applications tab click on “Import” option from the UI as shown below.

 ![](./images/image14_1.png "")

-3. From the pop-up window that’s displayed click on the “Catalog” as below.
+3. From the Import dialog box, click Catalog.

 ![](./images/image14_2.png "")

-4. Now as mentioned in the path below , please select “Sample_Basic.xlsx” file. [ from Catalog -> All Files -> Gallery Templates ]
+4. Select “Sample_Basic.xlsx” file  from Catalog -> All Files -> Gallery Templates.

 ![](./images/image14_3.png "")

-5. Let us give the name of the Application as “DynamicCorp” and Cube i.e. Database name as “Sales” as below and then click OK.
+5. Name the application “DynamicCorp,” and name the cube (database) “Sales” and click OK.

 ![](./images/image14_4.png "")